Picovoice/rhino/binding/react/README.md

 }
 ```

-Something outside of the Clock context won't be understood:
+Something outside the Clock context won't be understood:

 > "Tell me a joke"